-- It is common to have diarrhea when taking this drug.
-Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)-associated diarrhea (CDAD) may occur.
-Sometimes, this has led to a deadly bowel problem (colitis).
-CDAD may happen while your child is taking this drug or within a few months after he/she stops taking it.
-Call your child’s doctor right away if your child has stomach pain or cramps, very loose or watery stools, or bloody stools.
-Do not try to treat loose stools without first checking with the doctor.
+- Diarrhea is common with antibiotics.
+Rarely, a severe form called C diff–associated diarrhea (CDAD) may happen.
+Sometimes, this has led to a deadly bowel problem.
+CDAD may happen during or a few months after taking antibiotics.
+Call your doctor right away if you have stomach pain, cramps, or very loose, watery, or bloody stools.
+Check with your doctor before treating diarrhea.

 - It is given as a shot into a muscle or as an infusion into a vein over a period of time.

-- Call your child’s doctor to find out what to do.
+- Call your doctor to find out what to do.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.